alteryx/compose/README.md

 ## Innovation Labs

 **Compose** is an open source project maintained by [Alteryx](https://www.alteryx.com).
+We developed Compose to enable flexible definition of the machine learning task.
 To see the other open source projects we’re working on visit [Alteryx Open Source](https://www.alteryx.com/open-source).
 If building impactful data science pipelines is important to you or your business, please get in touch.

 <a href="https://www.alteryx.com/innovation-labs" target="_blank">
     <p align="left"><img width=40% src="https://raw.githubusercontent.com/alteryx/compose/main/docs/source/images/innovation_labs.png" alt="Innovation Labs" /></p>